ZenghaoWang/Probation/phase2/README.md

 In the tapping game, your objective is to hit as many moles as you can.
 There are three different types of moles: A bomb mole, which will cause you to lose points, a regular mole which grants you a point for each tap, and a king mole which will grant you 5 points for each tap.
 You can tap them as fast as you want for additional points!
+There's also a hidden secret in the game if you're lucky enough!

 The game ends once 30 normal moles have showed up.

 ##Setup